 Academics & Research

-In research aspects, this programme can be excellent preparation for a subsequent PhD programme.
-You may become a PhD fellow.
-The key is being able to identify what is relevant out of the mass of information and explain it clearly and concisely to your client.
-Hone this skill by taking large documents or long news articles and making five-point bulleted lists of the most important themes.
+In research aspects, this programme can be excellent preparation and a gateway to a subsequent PhD programme.
+You may become a PhD fellow and lecturer.
+The key is being able and smart enough about how to identify what is relevant out of the mass of information and explain it clearly and concisely to your client.
+This skill needs to be perfectioned and honed this skill by taking large documents or long news articles and making five-point bulleted lists of the most important themes.

-Research also plays a huge role in a lawyer's day-to-day job.
+Research also plays a huge role in a lawyer's everyday day-to-day job.
+Learn as much as possible.
 You'll need research skills when doing the background work on a case, drafting legal documents and advising clients on complicated issues.
-Use your time at university to familiarise yourself with internet and library resources and build up a network of contacts.
+Use your time smartly, efficiently and fruitfully at university to familiarise yourself with internet and library resources and build up a network of contacts.
 As a newly qualified solicitor or barrister, industry connections can prove to be a useful source of advice.

 Last but not least, studying Law is much more than just a stepping-stone to a fruitful academic career.
 It allows its students to enhance their grasp of the substantive and theoretical underpinnings of their field of interests, irrespective of the career one pursues.